-Where Should Evacuation Diagrams Be Installed and How?
+Where Should Emergency Evacuation Diagrams Be Installed and How?

-It is crucial that the orientation, position and location of diagrams are compliant with the standard as well as the materials and installation of each sign so as not to compromise safety; for example, simply drilling a hole into a fire door to install an evacuation sign can dramatically reduce its performance capability.
+It is crucial that the orientation, position and location of emergency evacuation diagram maps are compliant with the standard as well as the materials and installation of each sign so as not to compromise safety; for example, simply drilling a hole into a fire door to install an evacuation sign can dramatically reduce its performance capability.
 Altering a fire door may render the door non-compliant and the door will need to be repaired or more likely replaced.
-Safety Graphics provides professional, fully compliant and well-designed evacuation diagrams for display in common areas of buildings and sites.
+Safety Graphics provides professional, fully compliant and well-designed evacuation diagram plans for display in common areas of buildings and sites.

 What Are The Requirements For Evacuation Diagrams Inclusions?

-The following shall be included in each evacuation diagram as a minimum but there are others items that can be included in certain situations:
+The following shall be included in each emergency evacuation diagram map as a minimum but there are others items that can be included in certain situations:

 - A pictorial representation of the floor or area, of specific minimum dimensions.

 - The designated exits in the facility, which shall be green and uses the correct pictograms.

 - The following communications equipment, where installed.

 - Warden intercommunication points (WIPs).